 Physical/Material/Biophysical students are required to give two seminars in CHEM 240, one in the second year and one in the third year.
-The thesis defense may include a public seminar at the student's choice.
+In addition, the dissertation defense is required to be public and open to faculty engaged in graduate instruction and invited faculty members from other institutions.

-Guidelines for the second and third year seminars are given in Appendix K (Guidelines and Deadlines for Presenters of Physical/Biophysical/Material Chemistry Seminars).
+Guidelines for the second- and third-year seminars are given in Appendix K (Guidelines and Deadlines for Presenters of Physical/Biophysical/Material Chemistry Seminars).
 At least 3 weeks prior to the seminar date the student must provide the faculty member organizing the physical/biophysical/materials seminars and their research advisor with a draft of the title and a short, one-paragraph abstract.
 At least 2 weeks prior to the seminar date, the student must provide the faculty member organizing the physical/biophysical/materials seminars and their research advisor with (1) a final copy of the approved title and abstract, and (2) a tentative outline of the talk (e.g., a list of slide titles).
 The final copy of the approved title and abstract should also be provided to the Graduate Affairs Office for the departmental record and for posting notices.